“By bearing witness to each other’s stories, we validate and give meaning to our own experiences.” Yalom (2005)

 Join our 6-week group program for autistic adults in a supportive, reflective, and engaging environment.

-Now accepting expressions of interest for the upcoming program starting Monday 19 May 2025.
+Now accepting expressions of interest for the upcoming program starting in November 2025.

 Program Overview